servicemeshinterface/smi-spec/CONTRIBUTING.md

 # Contributing

+## Changes to the Spec

+All changes to the spec should be commited to the draft branch.
+This is the branch where we iterate on the specification until it is ready for a release.

 ## Sign Your Work

 The sign-off is a simple line at the end of the explanation for a commit.
 All